I've written over 50 articles about children's literature for library, preschool, or home settings. I have a BA in English Lit from BYU.

 More Book Recommendations and Reading Links

+Looking for Halloween-themed books for your classroom or your kids?
 Pumpkin-themed reading list for your preschool circle time, library storytime, or anytime!
-Reading lists include pumpkin-themed fantasy fiction and realistic fiction, including a few titles that are also Halloween selections.
+The reading list includes pumpkin-themed fantasy fiction and realistic fiction, including a